yyangelpeng/Blueskies16/blueskiesJune16.md

 ##Aim of the research
 Aim of the research is to understand what regulates the green/yellow colour in kiwifruit
 ##Proposed research
+We work together to get stuff done :)
 ##References